 Saffron species are often regionally distributed and characteristically distinct, but most fall within the Spanish, Iranian, or Italian varieties.
-Among culinary connoisseurs, the saffron varieties produced in Spain are prized for their mellower flavor, while the Italian varieties are regarded as possessing a more potent aroma, and the Iranian saffron is considered the most intense.
-The 'Aquila' variety is regarded as the premium saffron, and it is characterized by a high safranal and crocin content.
+Among culinary connoisseurs, the saffron varieties produced in Spain are prized for their mellower flavor.
+The Italian varieties are regarded as possessing a more potent aroma, whereas the Iranian saffron is considered the most intense.
+The 'Aquila' variety is regarded as the premium saffron, and it is characterized by high safranal and crocin content.

 Researchers believe its use as a food crop can be traced back to temperate regions of Greece approximately 3,500 years ago.
 During prehistoric times, it was used in pigments for depictions on ancient constructions.
 There is documented evidence of saffron being used to treat over 90 illnesses over the course of 4,000 years.
 In the 10th century BCE, saffron was woven into fabrics, and in 500 BCE, it began being used throughout South Asia in different foods.
 During the times of the Roman Empire, saffron started gaining popularity in Europe, and it subsequently spread throughout the rest of the world.

 Saffron is the most expensive spice in the world.
 Most of the world's saffron is grown east of the Mediterranean, though small amounts are grown in every continent in the world, aside from Antarctica.
 Annually, about 660,000 pounds (300,000 kg) of saffron are gleaned.
 Iran is the top producer of saffron, accounting for over 90% of it, followed by Greece, Kashmir, and Morocco.
 Saffron's stamens are the most commercialized part of this plant.
 However, all parts of the plant are sold commercially.